iamanimesh11/Real-time-traffic-and-weather-ETL-project-Streamlit-app/README.md

-# 🚦 Real-Time Road Traffic & Weather Monitoring System
+# 🚦 Real-Time  ETL of Road Traffic & Weather Monitoring.

 An end-to-end real-time data engineering pipeline to collect, process, and visualize traffic & weather data using **Kafka**, **Airflow**, **PostgreSQL**, and **Grafana Loki**—fully containerized with **Docker**.